jitsi/handbook/docs/dev-guide/electron-sdk.md

 alwaysOnTop.on('will-close', handleAlwaysOnTopClose);
 ```

-`setupAlwaysOnTopRender` return an instance of EventEmitter with the following events:
+`setupAlwaysOnTopRender` returns an instance of EventEmitter with the following events:

-* _dismissed_ - emitted when the always on top window is explicitly dismissed via its close button
+* _dismissed_ - emitted when the always-on-top window is explicitly dismissed via its close button

-* _will-close_ - emitted right before the always on top window is going to close
+* _will-close_ - emitted right before the always-on-top window is going to close

 ### Power Monitor

-Provides a way to query electron for system idle and receive power monitor events.
+Provides a way to query Electron for system idle and receive power monitor events.

 **enable power monitor:**
 In the **main** electron process: